Haryana Police

 The Haryana Police Department is the law enforcement agency for the state of Haryana, India.
-Present DGP (Additional Charge) of Haryana Police is Om Prakash Singh since October 14, 2025.
+Present DGP of Haryana Police is Ajay Singhal since 1 January 2026.
 He is an IPS officer of 1992 batch.

 History

 The Haryana Police were formed when the state of Haryana was established after bifurcation from the state of Punjab on 1 November 1966.
 The organisation is governed by the "Punjab Police rules" which were framed in 1934; however, the State Government passed its police act in 2008.
 The same police practices being followed by police organisations in North India.
 At the time when the state of Haryana was established, the organisation had the responsibility for enforcement of the law in 6 districts and had a strength of 12,165 personnel with Commando wing.

 FIR (First Immediate Response) application is an SOS/emergency mobile application that helps its user seek immediate help from Police with a single click of a help button to be used by women, senior citizens and anyone who needs Police help in an emergency.
 FIR app was launched in Faridabad, Haryana by the Hon.
 CM Shri Manohar Lal Khattar and Commissioner of Police Faridabad and CEO Haryana Waqf Board Dr. Hanif Qureshi, IPS, on 17 April 2016.